kevindeland/RT-AnimatorGraphViewer/README.md

 animator-graph visualizer
 ================================================================================

+Steps for RoboTutor users:

+- Install Node.js and npm [here](https://docs.npmjs.com/getting-started/installing-node)
+- Pull this code
+- Copy new animator graphs into "ag/" folder (note that you must remove "//" comments or else the JSON.parse will fail).
+- Rename any animator_graph.json files to "<tutor_name>.json" where <tutor_name> matches the name given in your animator graph.
+- Run `npm run dev` and open your browser to "http://localhost:8081/ag.html?tutor=<tutor_name>", where <tutor_name> is one of the following:
+  - activity_selector
+  - akira
+  - add_subtract
+  - bubble_pop
+  - countingx
+  - story_reading
+  - word_copy
+  - whatever tutor you have added

 See original code below.

-Steps for RoboTutor users:

-- Copy animator graphs into "ag/" folder (note that you must remove "//" comments)
-- Open "ag.html" file and change the `tutor` variable...
-Note that the file should match the JSON key inside `animatorMap`.
-- Run `npm run dev`.
-This should open your browser window.
-- Click "ag.html" to view your animator graph!